wp-plugins/wp-fb-autoconnect/readme.txt

 == Changelog ==
+= 3.1 (2013-05-02) =
+* Rather than directing to _process_login.php, login handling is performed via a POST check during the "init" action.  _process_login.php is always included, and __inc_wp.php has been deleted.
+* Update the app setup instructions to mention Sandbox Mode (which FB now seems to be enabling by default)
+* Delete unused bundled jQuery file
+* Delete the _autologin.php file.
+It was extremely outdated & not necessary to the core plugin.
+* Remove the activation & deactivation auth; Remove server_name, remote_addr, & script_filename from auths

 = 3.0.1 (2013-03-08) =
 * Update WP compatibility number
 * Fix the image-based button preview in the admin panel teaser